sanketjagtap1000/High-cloud-Airlines-Dashboard/README.md

 Tools used for Project:
-1. Excel:Consolidate data from various files using VLOOKUP
+1. Excel: Consolidate data from various files using VLOOKUP

-2. Power Query:It was used to clean, transform and append the data.
+2. Power Query: It was used to clean, transform and append the data.

-3. MySQL:Queries were framed for detailed analysis.
+3. MySQL: Queries were framed for detailed analysis.

-4. Power BI:All the KPI's were plotted on graphs and interactive dashboard was built for holistic analysis.
+4. Power BI: All the KPI's were plotted on graphs and interactive dashboard was built for holistic analysis.

-5.DAX:Use of Calculate and Time intelligence functions to dive deeper into data through mathematical formulas.
+5.DAX: Use of Calculate and Time intelligence functions to dive deeper into data through mathematical formulas.

 Key Insights Gained:
 1. The Airline Operated Across 104 Countries, 208 Airlines, 67 States, And 1,296 Cities, With 1,440 Destination Airports And 1,406 Origin Airports, Transporting Over 187 Million Passengers And Covering A Total Distance Of 82 Million Miles.